maxwellalvord/MrRobo/README.md

 Describe: beepBoop()

+Test: "It should return a beep for 1 and boop for 2"
+Code: beepBoop(1);
+Expected Output: beep

+Test: "It should return a beep for 1 and boop for 2"
+Code: beepBoop(2);
+Expected Output: beep

-Test: "It should return an array of numbers from 0 to the users inputted number"
+Test: "It should return the translated language but to 15"
-Code: beepBoop(5);
-Expected Output: [0, 1, 2, 3, 4, 5]
+Code: let answer = "";
+let spaceArray = number.split(" ");
+beepBoop(7);
+Expected Output: "0 beep boop Wybmn 4 5 6 7"